The Bankrate promise

 - Tax returns

 Business owners should refinance when they can secure a lower interest rate and monthly payment.
-To ensure you get a better rate, you’ll want to review your personal and business credit score and the annual revenue to see if both have improved.
+Review your personal and business credit score and your business’s annual revenue and cash flow.
+A lender will use these factors to see if you qualify for a lower rate.